 Dog Food Is Recalled Due to Salmonella Contamination

-A variety of types of dog food from Stromberg Foods may be contaminated with salmonella.
+A variety of types of dog food from Stormberg Foods may be contaminated with salmonella.

 For the second consecutive week, dog food is being recalled due to contamination that could endanger pets.

-Here is the list of dog food to look out for, shared by Stromberg Foods through the Food and Drug Administration (FDA).
+Here is the list of dog food to look out for, shared by Stormberg Foods through the Food and Drug Administration (FDA).

 - One-ounce, four-ounce, and 10-ounce packages of Beg & Barker Chicken Breast Strips